JustAHappyKid/php-spare-parts/README.md

 # Spare Parts for PHP #

-`php-spare-parts` is a library (or maybe better described as a set of libraries) for PHP, with components ranging from simple *functional-style* functions (such as `takeWhile`) that should have probably been in PHP in the first place, to a very minimalistic testing framework as well as a minimalistic web framework.
+`php-spare-parts` is a set of PHP libraries with components ranging from simple functions that one would expect to find in a functional programming language (such as `takeWhile` and `flatten`), that should have probably been included in PHP's standard library in the first place, all the way up to a very minimalistic testing framework and minimalistic web framework.

 Special care is given though, to keep the components loosely-coupled, so one can *pick and choose* pieces as desired.